A Role-Based Access Control (RBAC) system for PHP

 Figure 5 - a responsibility-based permission system (complex)

 In this design there are now five many-to-many relationships which enables a far wider range of customisation.
-In the implementation I saw the tasks were complex (a single task could operate in Create, Read, Update and Delete mode) which meant that each of the link/intersection tables was a CRUD matrix.
-As these tables were read in a strict sequence and the task permissions on one table could be replaced by the task permissions on another table.
+In the implementation I saw the tasks were complex (a single task could operate in Create, Read, Update and Delete mode) which meant that each of the link/intersection tables was a CRUD matrix and could either turn a set of options ON (as an "include" list) or OFF (as an "exclude" list).
+These tables were read in a strict sequence and the task permissions on one table could be updated by the task permissions on another table.
 It was therefore possible for a record with a permission checked ON to be superseded by a record from another table with that permission checked OFF.

-Even though in theory this design appears to be much more flexible, in practice this created a problem with usability.
+Even though in theory the above design appeared to be much more flexible, in practice this created a problem with usability.
 As permissions can exist on five tables, and the permission granted on one table can be taken away by the contents of another table it becomes a more difficult process to track down which user has access to which task.

 Within an application that may contain dozens or even hundreds of functions a method is required whereby the user can quickly activate the function that will allow him to perform the desired task.
 In some of the first systems I worked on in the 1970s this 'list' was actually nothing more than a written list, and each part of the system had to be activated manually from the command line.
 A later innovation was to have this list presented on the computer screen with a mechanism so that simply selecting an item would cause it to be activated.
 With large systems it was cumbersome to have this list presented in a single unit, so it was split into smaller units or pages.
 These pages were arranged in a hierarchical structure, and links on one page could activate other pages at a lower level.
 This was the birth of the menu system.